To win in the marketplace you must first win in the workplace.

 Continuously inspect and adapt – Agile ceremonies like Iteration Reviews and Iteration Retrospectives are all about inspecting and adapting.
 While iterations focus on the system under development, not the people, they do provide formal and informal opportunities in team retrospectives (each iteration) and Inspect and Adapt (program retrospectives) to provide feedback on individual and team performance.
 The focus is, hence, no longer on assessing individual goals, but on continuous improvement – not only on a personal but also on a program enterprise level (something neglected in traditional performance appraisals).

 Embed learning and development into the workflow – Companies must constantly evolve, and Agile ways of working are all about learning.
 SAFe enhances it with the Innovation & Planning (IP) Iteration as an integral part of the PI.
-This gives people the time and space to improve and innovate at their pace.
+This gives people the time and space to improve and innovate at their own pace.
 Cross-role, cross-functional, and cross-team training further enhance the skills, flexibility, and utility of the knowledge worker.
 These mechanisms support the particular need of the knowledge worker and help the enterprise fulfill its responsibility to create a workflow that allows for active learning and growth.